On the Acceleration of Deep Learning Model Parallelism with Staleness: Abstract

 \section{Abstract}

-The backpropagation algorithm is the most popular algorithm training neural networks nowadays.
-However, it suffers from the forward locking, backward locking and update locking problems, especially when a neural network is so large that its layers are distributed across multiple devices.
-Existing solutions either can only handle one locking problem or lead to severe accuracy loss or memory inefficiency.
+Training the deep convolutional neural network for computer vision problems is slow and inefficient, especially when it is large and distributed across multiple devices.
+The inefficiency is caused by the backpropagation algorithm's forward locking, backward locking, and update locking problems.
+Existing solutions for acceleration either can only handle one locking problem or lead to severe accuracy loss or memory inefficiency.
 Moreover, none of them consider the straggler problem among devices.
-In this paper, we propose \textbf{Layer-wise Staleness} and a novel efficient training algorithm, \textbf{Diversely Stale Parameters} (DSP), which can address all these challenges without loss of accuracy nor memory issue.
+In this paper, we propose \textbf{Layer-wise Staleness} and a novel efficient training algorithm, \textbf{Diversely Stale Parameters} (DSP), to address these challenges.
 We also analyze the convergence of DSP with two popular gradient-based methods and prove that both of them are guaranteed to converge to critical points for non-convex problems.
-Finally, extensive experimental results on training deep convolutional neural networks demonstrate that our proposed DSP algorithm can achieve significant training speedup with stronger robustness and better generalization than compared methods.
+Finally, extensive experimental results on training deep learning models demonstrate that our proposed DSP algorithm can achieve significant training speedup with stronger robustness than compared methods.